Toopliss/Devil-Daggers-Video-Pixelator/README.md

 4. Click "Create new", and name it whatever you want.
 Something like "DD Pixel" works well.
 5. Copy text from DD_SVG_Pixelate.txt in this repository to the text box, save and go back.
 6. Select your SVG filter from the drop down.
+7. Note that reading through the text you pasted will explain how to customise the filter.
+Currently the filter is tuned for 720p footage.

 ----------------------------------------------------------------------------------------------------------------